“...an entertaining and innovative look at one of Gilbert and Sullivan’s most popular works.“

 |

-Berninneit Theatre91-97 Thompson Avenue, CowesSaturday 9 August 2025, 2pm Presented with Bass Valley Music Festival |
+Berninneit Theatre91-97 Thompson Avenue, CowesSaturday 9 August, 2pm SOLD OUT Presented with Bass Valley Music Festival TRAIN HAS DEPARTED |

 The Mikado is an enduringly popular comic opera with memorable music, endearing characters and some of the wittiest lyrical comedy in the English language.
 Featuring much loved songs such as “I’ve Got A Little List” (the better known title of “As Someday it May Happen”), “A Wand’ring Minstrel I”, “Three Little Maids From School Are We”, “The Flowers That Bloom in the Spring” and many more.